Trump Makes Bipartisan Pitch In First State Of The Union, But Also Plays To Base

 Trump played up his economic success and highlighted the GOP tax plan passed last month, the signature achievement of his first year in office.

-"Small business confidence is at an all-time high.
-The stock market has smashed one record after another, gaining $8 trillion dollars and more in value in just this short period of time," Trump said.
+"Small-business confidence is at an all-time high.
+The stock market has smashed one record after another, gaining $8 trillion and more in value in just this short period of time," Trump said.

 The president, however, did not mention that just hours before he was set to deliver his speech the stock market closed by taking a triple-digit hit.